dotn8/git-untracker/README.md

 ### Can I put a `.gituntrack` file in sub-folders in the repository, or does it have to be in the repository root?

-Right now `.gituntrack` has to be in the repository root.
-There's an issue for this [here](https://github.com/JohnBillington/git-untracker/issues/3).
+`.gituntrack` can be anywhere in the repository.
+Paths must always be relative to the directory containing the `.gituntrack` file.